damianhakert/damianhakert.github.io/source/handbook/index.html.md

 * More info can be found at https://www.suitabletech.com/
 * Please report any questions or issues you have about the beam by @mentioning Emily in the #general channel.

+## On-Call Rotation and Scheduling<a name="on-call"></a>

+We have on-call heroes (see the [team page](https://about.gitlab.com/team/)) to respond quickly to GitLab.com downtime, and customer emergencies.
+Details about the schedule and how to swap duty in the [PagerDuty](https://about.gitlab.com/handbook/support/pagerduty/) page.

 ## Intellectual Property<a name="intellectual-property"></a>

 1. Take proper care of any **confidential** information you get from our customers.